pywbem/pywbemtools/docs/pywbemclicommands.rst

 The specification of the instance name (INSTANCENAME argument) is documented in the section :ref:`Specifying the INSTANCENAME command argument`.

+The ``--propertylist``/``--pl`` command option allows restricting the set of properties to be retrieved and displayed on the instance.

 The command displays the instance using :term:`CIM object output formats` or :term:`Table output formats`.